Welcome to

 Once your child has completed the Read Write Inc. Phonics programme, they will no longer receive a RWI.
 Story Book and RWI Book Bag Book to take home.
 Instead, please see the provision below.

-Library Book - This book is to encourage your child to develop their own interest in books and is selected by your child.
+Reading for Pleasure Book - This book is to encourage your child to develop their own interest in books and is selected by your child.
 Read these books with your children or to them.
 At first, they are not expected to read the books by themselves.

 Our Approach to Spelling